edixos/Nauticus/docs/crds-apis.md

-Space is the Schema for the spaces API
+Space is the Schema for the spaces API.

 <table>
     <thead>